OENOLOGY 3037WT - Distillation, Fortified & Sparkling Winemaking III

 assessment for grading

-Assessment Related RequirementsStudents must achieve at least 50% of the available marks in both practical and examination components to pass this course.
+Assessment Related RequirementsStudents must achieve at least 50% of the available marks in the final examination component to pass this course.

 Attendance at all practical sessions and tastings is compulsory.